 Once the inflammatory phase of the disease has subsided, patients with eyelid abnormalities, double-vision or proptosis may be eligible for surgical correction to improve their function and appearance.
 The first stage of therapy is usually orbital decompression to reduce proptosis (protruded bulgy eyes) by expanding the eye socket (orbit) to allow the eye to move back.
-Dr Taban uses the latest minimally invasive technique, through hidden incisions, to achieve the desired effect.
+Dr Taban is an oculoplastic surgeon who uses the latest minimally invasive technique, through hidden incisions, to achieve the desired effect.
 This is an outpatient surgery with about 7-10 days of postoperative swelling/bruising.
 Second stage surgery is for those with restrictive strabismus causing diplopia (double vision) not corrected by prism glasses.
 The third stage operation is eyelid surgery, both reconstructive (eyelid retraction surgery) and cosmetic (blepharoplasty).
 Eyelid retraction is a frequent abnormality of thyroid eye disease causing elevation of the upper eyelids, giving a “stared” look appearance.
 This can be corrected.

-Who Should Perform Orbital Decompression and Eyelid Surgery?
+Who Should Perform Ectropion Surgery?

 Orbital decompression and eyelid reconstructive surgery should be performed by an oculoplastic surgeon.
 An oculoplastic surgeon specializes in the eyelids, orbit, and tear drain system.
 Their membership in the American Society of Ophthalmic Plastic and Reconstructive Surgery (ASOPRS) indicates he or she is not only a board certified ophthalmologist who knows the anatomy and structure of the eyelids and orbit, but also has had extensive training in ophthalmic plastic reconstructive and cosmetic surgery.

 9735 Wilshire Blvd, Suite 204